jlburky/linux-config/README.md

 * Add gitconfig.
 * Update qtile config.py to support two monitors by repeating Screen object.
-* Interactively offer to the the repos in the install scripts.
+* Interactively offer to change the repos in the install scripts.
-* Move the luamake alias automatically to .bashrc_local